We have multiple locations in Manhattan.

-Our team of experts includes dermatologists, nurses, ophthalmologists, otolaryngologists, pediatricians, plastic surgeons, psychologists, radiologists, social workers, and other specialists.
+The team of experts caring for your child may include plastic surgeons, dermatologists, nurses, ophthalmologists, otolaryngologists, pediatricians, psychologists, radiologists, social workers, and other specialists.

-To make an appointment with the Hemangioma and Vascular Malformations Center, please call 212-263-3991.
+To make an appointment for hemangioma and vascular malformation services, please call 212-263-3030.

-Our surgeons treat infants, children, and adults who have congenital ear deformities.
-They also manage ear deformities that appear later in life.
+Our surgeons also treat infants and children who have congenital ear deformities.

-Microtia is a condition involving a small, abnormally shaped or absent external ear.
-It may occur on one side only or affect both ears.
-Microtia is almost always accompanied by aural atresia, which is the absence or incomplete formation of an external ear canal.
-People with microtia and aural atresia do not have normal hearing in the affected ear but may have completely normal hearing in the other ear.
+Children with microtia have a small, abnormally shaped or missing external ear.
+Microtia may occur on one side only or affect both ears.
+This condition is almost always accompanied by aural atresia, which happens when the external ear canal is either incomplete or absent.
+Children with microtia and aural atresia do not have normal hearing in the affected ear but may have normal hearing in the other ear.

-Our team of medical, surgical, dental, and psychosocial specialists evaluates each person, designing a personalized treatment plan.
-We form close relationships with our patients.
-Very often we follow them from infancy through childhood, adolescence, and young adulthood, until completion of their facial growth.
+Our team of medical, surgical, dental, and psychosocial specialists evaluates each child and develops a personalized treatment plan.
+We form close relationships with the children and families we care for, and often care for them from infancy through young adulthood, when their facial growth is complete.

-The first priority during infancy is to ensure that there is sufficient hearing for language development.
-An audiogram, which is a graphic display of your child’s hearing ability, is recommended as early as possible to establish the need for a hearing aid.
-We might recommend other types of hearing tests, depending on your child’s age and whether one or both ears is affected.
+Conditions that affect the appearance of your child’s ear may also impact his or her hearing.
+With infants, our first priority is to make sure your child can hear well enough to allow for normal language development.
+An audiogram, which is a graphic display of your child’s hearing ability, is recommended so that we can determine if your child needs a hearing aid.
+We might also recommend other types of hearing tests, depending on your child’s age and whether one or both ears are affected.

-Hearing aids should be used within the first few months of life.
-Surgery to restore hearing is usually performed after age six and is coordinated with the surgical reconstruction of the external ear.
+If your infant is experiencing hearing loss, hearing aids should be used within the first few months of life.
+Surgery to restore hearing is usually performed after age 6 and is coordinated with the surgical reconstruction of the external ear.

 To make an appointment for microtia or ear anomalies treatment, please call 212-263-5211.